 May is one of the sunnier months of the year in London, with more rays as a rule than April.
 Average daily sunshine is around 6 hours.
 This month is the beginning of the trend of mild weather that stretches across the warm season in the United Kingdom.

 May London weather can be cloudy.
 I know, sorry, it just can.
-On the plus side you’re much less likely to run into the extremes of heat that have begun to occur during the summer season of June, July and August.
+On the plus side you’re much less likely to run into the extremes of heat that can occur during the summer season of June, July and August.

 A moderate amount of rain is quite common in May.
 In fact May can be rainier, though milder, than April.
 London sees an average rainfall of about 50mm of rain spread across 15 days in May.
 Although you’re more likely to experience it as showers than as solid days of rain.